Phallus: Psychoanalysis

 The symbolic version of the phallus, a phallic symbol, is meant to represent male generative powers.
 According to Sigmund Freud's theory of psychoanalysis, while males possess a penis, no one can possess the symbolic phallus.

 Jacques Lacan's Ecrits: A Selection includes an essay titled The Signification of the Phallus in which sexual differentiation is represented in terms of the difference between "being" and "having" the phallus, which for Lacan is the transcendent signifier of desire.
 Men are positioned as men insofar as they wish to have the phallus.
-Women, on the other hand, wish to be the phallus.
+Women, in contrast, wish to be the phallus.
 This difference between having and being explains some tragicomic aspects of sexual life.
 Once a woman becomes, in the realm of the signifier, the phallus the man wants, he ceases to want it because one cannot desire what one has, and the man may be drawn to other women.
 Similarly, though, for the woman, the gift of the phallus deprives the man of what he has and thereby diminishes her desire.

 It should be remembered that the phallōs was a symbol of the real penis in its erect imaginary form.